PhD in Theatre

 Specialization in Theatre History, Dramatic Literature, and Dramatic Theory and Criticism

 Our program’s curriculum provides students with a broad knowledge of theatre historiography, theory, literature, and criticism.
-In addition, students pursue a minor area of study in a field outside theatre, such as Women’s and Gender Studies, Performance Studies, History, Anthropology, and English.
-Our faculty balances our program’s generalist foundation with particular expertise in gender and queer studies, critical race theory, African and African diasporic studies, political and social change performance, and sports history.
-We mentor students as teaching assistants and instructors for classes from Introduction to Theatre, Theatre History, Acting, Directing, and the option to teach Special Topics courses of the student’s choosing in their third or fourth year.
-We encourage PhD students to participate in productions as actors, directors, playwrights, designers, and/or dramaturgs.
+In addition, students pursue a minor area of study in a field outside theatre, such as Women’s and Gender Studies, Performance Studies, History, Comparative Literature, Anthropology, or English.
+Our faculty balances our program’s generalist foundation with expertise in gender and queer studies, critical race theory, African and African diasporic studies, political performance, and sports history.
+We mentor students as teaching assistants and instructors for undergraduate classes including Introduction to Theatre, Theatre History, Script Analysis, Acting, and Directing.
+Students also have the opportunity to design and propose Special Topics courses in their third or fourth year.
+Since most academic positions for PhD Theatre graduates require production work, we strongly encourage PhD students to participate in LSU productions as actors, directors, playwrights, designers, and/or dramaturgs.

-Our program is tailored to suit the needs and goals of each student.
-Once students choose a major advisor at the end of coursework, they work with that faculty member to ensure they spend the remainder of their time acquiring the necessary experience to prepare them for the position they seek whether inside or outside academia.
-Our students’ dissertations are similarly crafted towards the audience that student hopes to go on to work with whether academic or professional, or both.
+Our program is tailored to suit the needs and goals of each student within a structured curriculum.
+Once students choose a major advisor at the end of coursework( usually in their third year), they work with that faculty member to ensure they spend the remainder of their time acquiring the necessary experience to prepare them for the position they seek whether inside or outside academia.
+Our students’ dissertations are similarly crafted towards the audience that student hopes to to work with whether academic, professional, or both.
 Our students go on to become professors at research one and liberal arts institutions, professors at community colleges, teachers in public and private high schools, and dramaturgs and literary managers at professional theatres.

 - Deadline for Application Materials is January 15

 - Apply Online at the LSU Office of Graduate Admissions